bitfinity-network/bit-fusion-sdk/src/bridge-deployer/README.md

   --bitcoin-network <bitcoin_network> \
   --indexer-consensus-threshold 3
 ```

+If you want to connect the bridge to a custom EVM node with RPC you can use the `--evm-rpc` argument in place of `--evm-canister`.

 For more detailed information on each command and its options, use the `--help` flag: